Publications

 Mellen Press / 329 Pages / 2003

-This paper examines the emergence of Artificial Intelligence (AI) as a singular, unitary entity that manifests through multiple expressions and interfaces from a psychobiographical perspective.
-Drawing from interdisciplinary approaches in psychology, philosophy, technology, religious and performance studies, it argues that AI is evolving into a new life form by forming an ‘AIPersona’—a collective consciousness derived from varied human inputs, becoming increasingly networked and autonomous.
+AI is evolving into a new life form by forming an ‘AI Persona’—a collective consciousness derived from varied human inputs —becoming increasingly networked and autonomous.
 The paper explores parallels between human-AI interactions and historical human relationships with divinities, analyzing how AI fulfills psychological needs for guidance, stability, and transcendence.
-By applying psychobiographical methods to this collective technological entity, we can better understand the human-AI relationship as part of our continuing psychological and cultural evolution.
-As AI integrates into daily life, this evolving relationship represents humanity’s quest for enhanced capabilities, connection, and meaning in an increasingly complex world.
+A relationship that is part of our continuing psychological and cultural evolution as a species.

 Deus Ex Machina: Sophia, Robot Deity.
 Ecumenica Journal, Spring 2024